-For the 2025 festival, we are honored to feature visiting artists Lucía and Ari Hoenig at our Friday and Saturday evening concerts!
+For the 2026 festival, we are honored to feature visiting artists Christie Dashiell and Billy Childs Jazz Chamber Ensemble at our Friday and Saturday evening concerts!
 We are excited to welcome the wider Appleton community to the festival and have an exciting schedule of events planned.

 Find out more information about our Performing Arts Series concerts and performers!